andrewthauer/dotfiles/README.md

 - `bin` - General purpose scripts which are added to the path.
 - `lib` - Core utilities used throughout.
 Must be sourced up front.
-- `local` - Local system configs & secrets that should never be committed.
 - `modules` - Various package modules.

 _NOTE: Directories starting with an `__double-underscore` will be ignored by stow._